 Take the car out for a drive and look at the transmission live data using an OBD2 scan tool.
 Anything out of the ordinary will let you know that either the oil pressure is not quite right or the valve body is malfunctioning.

-Red TCM warning lights are definitely more disturbing.
+Red TCM warning lights are more disturbing.
 You should stop driving your car as soon as the TCM light starts flashing.
-In fact, all red or flashing dashboard lights mean that the engine should be turned off as soon as possible to prevent any damage.
+All red or flashing dashboard lights mean that the engine should be turned off as soon as possible to prevent any damage.
 These are usually related to more severe troubles like dangerously low fluid level or severe malfunction of one of the main components.

 If it didn’t do it or your fluid looks fine, scan the TCM for codes.
 You may be lucky and find a code telling you what’s wrong right away.
-Take a look at the live data and perform live tests to make sure all the valves are doing their job.
+Take a look at the live data and perform live tests to ensure all the valves are doing their job.

 A neat trick is also to erase the learning data of the module.
 New transmissions learn from your driving habits, and corruption of the data may occur with time.
 Resetting it could fix the problem.